PinkInk/upylib/rfb/rfb/README.md

 RFB height (in pixels) property

-**RfbSession.colourmap**

-RFB colourmap (indexed colour - not currently working) or None for true-colour.

-Colourmap is as a list 3-tuple's of 8-bit unisigned integer blue,green,red channel values e.g. `[(0,0,0), (255,255,255), (255,0,0)]` for white, black, blue.

-Blue, Green, Red (BGR) instead of Red, Green, Blue (RGB) colour representation is an 'anomoly' of the current implementation.

 **RfbSession.big** = True (read-only)

 Endianness of session i.e. big-endian long integers and words are used.